 When there are two quite different traditions in Buddhism concerning a certain point, it’s important to not be arrogant and sectarian and just say our position is correct and the other one is wrong.
 There are sound reasons behind each alternative; both of them make excellent sense and both are beneficial.

-So as many of the great masters, for instance the Fourth Panchen Lama, explained in terms of mahamudra, “Which comes first: shamatha or vipashyana?”
-Now is this the voidness of the mind or the conventional nature?
-The conventional nature of the mind (shamatha), and vipashyana (the void nature of the mind) – which comes first?
-He says that depends on the level of intelligence of the disciple.
-So the same thing here, you know, for disciples who are very intelligent and can understand quite easily, that would make sense to have the deepest bodhichitta first; but those who are very, very emotional and so on, then perhaps the relative bodhichitta would be easier to develop first.
+Similarly, the Fourth Panchen Lama, regarding mahamudra meditation, posited the question, “Which comes first: shamatha focused on the conventional nature of the mind or vipashyana focused on the deepest nature of the mind, its voidness?”
+He writes that it depends on the level of intelligence of the disciple.
+It’s the same criterion here in the case of bodhichitta meditation.
+For disciples who are very intelligent and can understand complex things quite easily, it would make sense to meditate on deepest bodhichitta first; however, for those who are more emotionally oriented, relative bodhichitta would be easier to develop first.

-So the first line is:
+The first line is:

 Ponder that phenomena are like a dream.

 This refers to all conventional phenomena.
 Remember, we were speaking about imputation phenomena?
 According to Sakya, all common-sense conventional forms of physical phenomena, such as our own body, someone else’s body, a problem or even a cell phone, are imputation phenomena on the basis of sequential moments of different types of sensory information.
 Likewise, all common-sense types of awareness of something, such as eye consciousness or compassion, are imputation phenomena on the basis of sequential moments of cognition.
 Both types of common-sense phenomena are objects only known by conceptual cognition.
 The “self,” a “person,” “me,” is an imputation phenomenon on the basis of the five aggregates composed of these two types of imputation phenomena, and it, too, is only known by conceptual cognition.
 This is the Sakya position.